Through our feedback scheme you can -

 - if you are a council tenant and your complaint is about us as your landlord, you can contact a designated person to help find a solution

-If you are not satisfied with the outcome you may wish to contact the local government ombudsman.
+If you are not satisfied with the outcome you may wish to contact the local government and social care ombudsman.

 Elected members panel